A selection of brilliant self love gifts that you should absolutely give yourself.

 Side Note: Do you find it difficult to give yourself some self love presents?
 Do you always get pretty kickass self care gift ideas for other people but not for yourself?
 If your answer is yes, if you're not even sure of the merits of buying presents for yourself, if you're actually asking, "Do I deserve self love gifts?" or "Is it good to treat yourself?", the short answer is: Of course!
 If you want the long answer, then please read The Ultimate Guide to Self-Love.

-Anyway, if you’re looking to give yourself a present or you know someone who deserves more me-time, then you’ll find this gift guide to be practically essential.
+Anyway, the point is, if you’re looking to give yourself some self care gifts (or maybe you know someone who deserves more me-time), then you’ll find this gift guide to be practically essential.

-This list contains some self love gift ideas that no one ever thinks to give – perfect for people who are stressed or who’ve been neglecting themselves for far too long (so, all of us?).
+This list contains the best self care gift ideas (or self love gifts, whichever term you prefer) that no one ever thinks to give – perfect for people who are stressed or who’ve been neglecting themselves for far too long (so, all of us?).

-Even better, the self-love gift ideas that we’ve included here do not usually come up in your usual pamper hampers or self-care box.
+Even better, the self care gifts that are included here do not usually come up in your usual pamper hamper or self care gift basket.

 So, enjoy the post and the products.
-They’re just amazing! 🙂
+I can personally vouch for all of them! 🙂

 Why should you give self care gifts